 Crisis deepens at Aston Martin as profit shows steep decline

+Adjusted earnings for Aston Martin Lagonda Global Holdings were about £130 million to £140 million last year, compared with the £247 million reported for 2018, the company said.
+Photograph: iStock

-The crisis at Aston Martin Lagonda Global Holdings deepened after the UK carmaker reported a steep profit decline in its first full year as a listed company, hammering its stock and bonds and increasing the urgency to attract fresh capital for a turnaround.
+The crisis at Aston Martin deepened after the UK carmaker reported a steep profit decline in its first full year as a listed company, hammering its stock and bonds and increasing the urgency to attract fresh capital for a turnaround.

 “Whether such a partner is available and whether there will be substantial equity value upside from a deal remains unclear,” he wrote in the note.